inferno-sudo/ComputingTecAssesment/README.md

-This is our computing task assesment
+This is the computing assesment task created by Ashwin, Will, Quintus adn Karna